en de

 Very expensive

 Our team believes that supplements need to be reliable, natural, inexpensive, and effective.
-People should buy probiotics knowing they work to reduce their common symptoms.
+People should buy probiotics knowing they work to reduce the common leaky gut symptoms.
 Before adding these supplements to the list, we carefully examined a few dominant factors.

 Below are some factors we considered when choosing the products: